 You can also sort by subscription date – and find out who’s been subscribed to you the longest:

-Though this is quite useful, you’ll find that here are some limitations here.
+Though all this is pretty useful, you’ll find that here are some limitations here.

 Limitations and Exceptions to the Rule